elgazar04/CarShare-web/README.md

 The database will be automatically created and updated using Entity Framework Core migrations when you run the application.

-The API will be available at `https://localhost:5001` or `http://localhost:5000`
+The API will be available at `http://localhost:5023`

 ### Frontend Setup